howerj/bit-serial/readme.md

   clock by 2^N.

 For the BCPU and its internals:
-* While it might slow down the CPU, using the operand field as an address to fetch an argument from might be better.
 * Add an interrupt request line.
 * Add interrupt handling, which will require a way of saving the program counter somewhere.
 The easiest way of implementing this would